Skip to content

 • The tradeoff is a slightly higher mortgage payment and potentially mortgage insurance — costs that need to be weighed against the future value of the invested funds.

 This is not a recommendation to put down less — it is an illustration of why the decision deserves careful analysis rather than a reflexive assumption.
-Future value math helps you make that analysis with real numbers rather than intuition.
+Use the calculator above to run both scenarios with your real numbers.

 Three Practical Takeaways

-2. Your mortgage rate matters more than you think.
 A lower rate does not just save you money on monthly payments — it frees up cash that can be invested and compounded.
-Over 30 years, the gap between a 6% mortgage and a 7% mortgage — in terms of total cost and investment opportunity — can easily exceed $50,000 on a $300,000 loan.
+Over 30 years, the gap between a 6% and a 7% mortgage in terms of total cost and investment opportunity can easily exceed $50,000 on a $300,000 loan.

 Frequently Asked Questions